uf-icbr-bioinformatics/FOLD/README.md

   of it.
 To remove this constraing (and allow amplicons that do not cover the TSS) add the `-nt` option.

+## Optimization weights

+This program tests all possible pairs of candidate oligos at the 5' and 3' end of the target sequence, assigning each pair a score, and selects the pair with the optimal score.
+The score is the sum of five components:

+  A. Squared difference between Tm for Oligo 1 and 65.
+  B. Squared difference between Tm for Oligo 2 and 65.
+  C. Squared difference between Tm for Oligo 3 and 65.
+  D. Square of the difference between the highest and lowest Tms.
+  E. Amplicon size factor.

+The first four components are multiplied by weight `wm`.
+Component E can be computed in two different ways, depending on the value of the `-S` argument.
+If the value is "s" (the default), E is the predicted amplicon size (i.e. the distance between the start of Oligo1 and the start of Oligo2) multiplied by `wl` if it is larger than the desired amplicon size, or by `ws` if it is smaller.

+If -S is "t", component E is the square of the distance between the start of Oligo1 and the desired amplicon start, multipled by `wl`, plus the square of the distance between the start of Oligo2 and the desired amplicon end, multiplied by `ws`.
+See the [Amplicon size weighing](#amplicon-size-weighing-example) section for an example.

+The values of the five components are added together to generate the final score.
+Higher weights mean that the corresponding component has more impact on the choice of the optimal pair, while a weight of 0 means that the corresponding component has no impact.
+Examples:

+* To select oligos based only on the size of the amplified region, ignoring the MT, use `-wm 0`.

+* To avoid producing an amplified region shorter than the desired one, use `-ws 1000` (or any other very large number).
+This will assign an extremely high penalty to regions shorter than the desired length

 ## Amplicon size weighing example

 In this example, the gene TSS is at position 1,000.
 The desired amplicon extends